MobMonRob/DSL4GeometricAlgebra/README.md

 ## Disclaimer
 The project is in an early state of development, so it is not advised to use it in real world applications.
 If you have feedback or feature suggestions, please create a new GitHub Issue.

+Especially be cautious regarding:
+- the documentation may not be up to date.
+- breaking changes can occur at any time.

 ## GraalVM Setup
 Download the [GraalVM 22.3.2](https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-22.3.2) (Linux (amd64), Java17).